Lukas-Brettl/researchCountry/README.md

 # research Country app
-- This app (in the future) displays information about the country you are looking for (capital city, flag, language,...)
+- This app displays information about the country you are looking for (capital city, flag, region,...)

 # React + Vite